0xvenkat/Articles/Market Reflections/The First Mooner.md

 # The First Mooner: Where It All Began
-Everyone has that one project, the Mooner, the one that flipped their switch and made them an onchain degenerate.
+Everyone has that one project,  the one that flipped their switch and made them an onchain degenerate.
 Where the r/r was absurd but somehow, it absolutely cooked.
 It was the start of something deeper, a wild ride through the trenches hunting gems.
 You never forget your first mooner.